On the Enumeration Complexity of Unions of Conjunctive Queries: Preliminaries

 \subsubsection{Computational Hypotheses}

-In the following, we will use the following well-established hypotheses for lower bounds on certain computational problems: \begin{description} \item[\matmul:] two Boolean $n\times n$ matrices cannot be multiplied in time $O(n^2)$.
+We use the following well-known hypotheses for lower bounds on certain computational problems: \begin{description} \item[\matmul:] two Boolean $n\times n$ matrices cannot be multiplied in time $O(n^2)$.
 This problem is equivalent to the evaluation of the query $\Pi(x,y)\leftarrow A(x,z),B(z,y)$ over the schema $\{A,B\}$ where $A,B\subseteq\{1,\ldots,n\}^2$.
-It is strongly conjectured that this problem cannot be solved in $O(n^2)$ time, and the best algorithms today require $O(n^\omega)$ time for some $2.37< \omega< 2.38$~\cite{MatrixMultiplication,MatrixMultiplication2}. \item[$\hyperclique$:] for all $k\geq 3$, finding a $k$-hyperclique in a $(k-1)$-uniform graph is not possible in time $O(n^{k-1})$.
-This is a special case of the $(\ell,k)-$ Hyperclique Hypothesis~\cite{DBLP:conf/soda/LincolnWW18}, which states that, in a $k$-uniform hypergraph of $n$ vertices, $n^{k-o(1)}$ time is required to find a set of $\ell$ vertices such that each of it subsets of size $k$ forms a hyperedge.
-The $\hyperclique$ hypothesis is sometimes called Tetra$\langle k \rangle$~\cite{bb:thesis}. \item[\fourclique:] it is not possible to determine the existence of a $4$-clique in a graph with $n$ nodes in time $O(n^3)$.\\ This is a special case of the $k$-Clique Hypothesis~\cite{DBLP:conf/soda/LincolnWW18}, which states that detecting a clique in a graph with $n$ nodes requires $n^{\frac{\omega k}{3}-o(1)}$ time, where $\omega < 2.373$ is the matrix multiplication exponent. \end{description}
+It is conjectured that this problem cannot be solved in $O(n^2)$ time, and the best algorithms today require $O(n^\omega)$ time, where $2.37< \omega< 2.38$ is the matrix multiplication exponent~\cite{MatMulLimits}. \\ Remark: \matmul{} is the assumption originally used by Bagan et al.~\cite{bdg:dichotomy} to show the hardness for CQs.
+It was later suggested to use a sparse variant of this hypothesis to show the same results~\cite{berkholz2020tutorial}.
+Here, we use the original variant, as the sparse variant is not enough to handle cases like Lemma~\ref{lemma:guardedTwoQueries}. \item[$\hyperclique$:] for all $k\geq 3$, finding a $k$-hyperclique in a $(k-1)$-uniform hypergraph with $n$ vertices is not possible in time $O(n^{k-1})$.
+When $k=3$, this is the assumption that we cannot detect a triangle in a graph in $O(n^2)$ time~\cite{cycles}.
+When $k>3$, this is a special case of the $(\ell,k)-$ Hyperclique Hypothesis~\cite{DBLP:conf/soda/LincolnWW18}, which states that, in a $k$-uniform hypergraph of $n$ vertices, $n^{k-o(1)}$ time is required to find a set of $\ell$ vertices such that each of it subsets of size $k$ forms a hyperedge.
+The $\hyperclique$ hypothesis is sometimes called Tetra$\langle k \rangle$~\cite{bb:thesis}. \item[\fourclique:] it is not possible to determine the existence of a $4$-clique in a graph with $n$ nodes in time $O(n^3)$.
+This is a special case of the $k$-Clique Hypothesis~\cite{DBLP:conf/soda/LincolnWW18}, which states that detecting a clique in a graph with $n$ nodes requires $n^{\frac{\omega k}{3}-o(1)}$ time, where $\omega$ is again the matrix multiplication exponent. \end{description}